Ergonomic keyboard: Split key clusters

-The distance between the sections usually is selected to reduce or eliminate the shoulder adduction that brings the user's hands toward the center of the keyboard, which on conventional keyboards with no opening angle can also result in an awkward wrist angle.

 Ergonomic split keyboards can be fixed, where the user cannot change the relative angles and distance between the sections, or adjustable, which usually has two independent modules that allow these to be tailored exactly to the user.
 Fixed split keyboards are necessarily designed to accommodate a wide range of users, and can be set up rapidly to replicate a similar interface in different settings, but may not fit a specific user exactly.
 For example, people with broad shoulders may benefit from an adjustable split keyboard's ability to customize the distance between the two halves of the keyboard.
 This ensures the elbows are not too close together when typing.
-On the other hand, adjustable split keyboards sometimes intimidate potential users, who may fear they may exacerbate or become more susceptible to repetitive strain injuries; fixed split keyboards like the Microsoft Natural have sold well in comparison.
+On the other hand, adjustable split keyboards sometimes intimidate potential users, who may fear they may exacerbate or become more susceptible to repetitive strain injuries.
+Due to reduced tension people might tend to a more forward neck posture; Fixed split keyboards like the Microsoft Natural have sold well in comparison.

 The angled split keyboard (sometimes referred to as a Klockenburg keyboard) is similar to a split keyboard, but the middle is tented up so that the index fingers are higher than the little fingers while typing.
 Key Ovation makes the Goldtouch ergonomic keyboard which is an adjustable angled split keyboard.
 On some ergonomic keyboards, the tenting angle is increased to 90° so the user types with their hands perpendicular to the ground, thumbs-up, similar to the hand position adopted by accordion players.

 Vertical column layout

-Because electric typewriters and computer keyboards no longer need to accommodate a mechanical linkage, the keys can be set in vertical columns without staggering, minimizing lateral finger movements when moving between rows.
+Because electric typewriters and computer keyboards no longer need to accommodate a mechanical linkage, the keys can be set in vertical columns without staggering, minimizing lateral finger movements when moving between rows, but increases the distance between the pointing finger neutral position to some of its secondary keys.
 This vertical layout rearranges the keys into linear columns.
 If the rows remain aligned horizontally, the resulting ortholinear layout puts the keys on an orthogonal grid.
 Other designs use vertical columns with staggered rows to compensate for the difference in finger lengths.
 A keyboard with vertical columns can require an adjustment period as the user retrains their finger movements.

-Some keyboards combine a split design with vertical or semi-vertical columns.
-Examples include the "Truly Ergonomic" (fixed split, staggered rows), ErgoDox (adjustable split, staggered rows), ZSA Moonlander, and Zergotech Freedom (adjustable split, semi-staggered rows) keyboards.
+Those keyboards combine often vertical or semi-vertical columns with split angle design.
+There it is easier to position the hand near perpendicular to the key rows.
+Examples of such types include the Truly Ergonomic keyboard, ErgoDox, ZSA Moonlander, and Zergotech Freedom keyboard.